 By July of 1961 the library had grown so much that it could no longer remain in its original location.
 That year it moved into the L & N Depot building, where it would remain until November of 1966, awaiting the construction and completion of the building which is still home to the library today.

-By November 1966 the library moved in to its current location on Eminence Terrace.
-It was set to have an open house in April of 1967 but a cold winter froze the pipes and flooded the building in March, postponing the open house.
-The library soon housed some 40,000 volumes, an excellent reference section, a growing genealogical collection, and featured an annual arts and craft exhibit.
+By November 1966 the library moved to its former location on Eminence Terrace.
+It was set to have an open house in April of 1967, but a cold winter froze the pipes and flooded the building in March.
+This postponed the open house.
+The library soon housed around 40,000 volumes, an excellent reference section, a growing genealogical collection, and featured an annual arts and craft exhibit.
 The library also arranged for extension classes from Kentucky State University to offer the opportunity for citizens of Henry County to earn college credits.

 The original building was large enough to meet the needs of the county for a some time, but by 1977 the building required remodeling the existing features and the addition of a large meeting room with kitchen facilities.
-In 1987 work began on yet another addition to the library, this time building on another 3,000 square feet of much needed space.
+In 1987, work began on yet another addition to the library.
+An additional 3,000 square feet of much-needed space was added.
 This project was completed in 1988 with the help of a construction grant from the state.

 The first computer for use in the library was purchased in 1984 – a Commodore 64 with educational software and, later on, a printer.
-Since then, the library has updated and added computers for patrons and staff alike, converted the library catalog to an electronic database, as well as provided free wireless broadband Internet access.
+Since then, the library has updated and added computers for patrons and staff alike, converted the library catalog to an electronic database, and provided free wireless broadband Internet access.
 With the help of the Bill and Melinda Gates Foundation, the library also has computers for children loaded with educational games and reference software.
-In 2014, the library upgraded to a fiber optic internet connection to better accommodate modern computer usage and the ever present need for more bandwidth.
+In 2014, the library upgraded to a fiber optic internet connection to better accommodate modern computer usage and the ever-present need for more bandwidth.